 We have a lot of St Patrick’s Day activities and these are our top 5 most downloaded:

-- St Patrick’s Day scavenger hunt
+- St Patrick’s Day scavenger hunt clues

 - St Patrick’s Day bookmarks to color

-- History of St Patrick’s Day
+- St Patrick’s Day history worksheets

-- St Patrick’s Day word search
+- St Patrick’s Day word search printable

-- St Patrick’s Day handprint art
+- St Patrick’s Day handprint templates

 Explore even more St Patrick’s Day activities here…